aehrc/PEPS/README.md

 **Input:**

-There are two input file both of them are a subset of [all-snp.vcf.bgz](1000Genomes/all-snp.vcf.bgz) available in vcf and csv format.
+There are two input file both of them are a subset of 1000Genomes data available in vcf and csv format.
 The `small` input with ~162 SNPs and the `large` input with 4969 SNPs.

 **config:**